it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 5\.
 The portal is setup for self service so we will create a new account as a developer.

-**Note** if you have already created a Portal account in another lab then you can use that to sign into the portal.

-![alt text][pic40]
+**Note** use the credential provided by your instructor for the Developer Portal.

 6\.
-Fill in the form and make sure to use a valid email address since that is where the activation email is sent.
-At the bottom when done click on Sign up.

-![alt text][pic41]

-7\.
-You will receive an email that you will copy the link and paste in to your browser to complete the registration at which point you can log in.

-![alt text][pic42]

-8\.
-Go now to the Sign in and enter your Username and password you just created.

-![alt text][pic43]

-9\.
 Once you are logged in your can explorer varies sections in the developer portal.
 For now lets go the Account Product we created and Published to.

 ![alt text][pic44]